 IHPA is a Co-sponsor and Partner with Common Bond Institute on these Projects.

 Common Bond Institute (CBI) and the International Humanistic Psychology Association (IHPA) are professional nonprofit, nongovernmental organizations based in the US.
-In 25+ years we have organized over 45 major international conferences on conflict transformation and social healing in various countries, and numerous capacity building humanitarian and civil society training projects.
-IHPA and Common Bond Institute work together to provide strategic networking, consulting, coordination support to assist newly emerging human service and civil society organizations in developing countries, and like-purposed NGOs.
+In 27+ years we have partnered to organize over 50 major international conferences on conflict transformation and social healing in various countries, and numerous capacity building humanitarian and civil society training and treatment projects.
+IHPA and Common Bond Institute also work together to provide strategic networking, consulting, and coordination support to assist newly emerging human service and civil society organizations in developing countries, and are dedicated to a philosophy of strategic collaboration with like-purposed NGOs.
 You can learn more about Common Bond Institute by visiting CBIWorld.org.

 Local Capacity Building